skypyproject/skypy/docs/configuration_files.rst

 with `~skypy.pipeline.Pipeline`.

 `SkyPy` is an astrophysical simulation pipeline tool that allows to define any arbitrary workflow and store data in table format.
-You may use `SkyPy` `~skypy.pipeline.Pipeline`. to call any function --your own, from any compatible external software or from the `SkyPy library`.
+You may use `SkyPy` `~skypy.pipeline.Pipeline` to call any function --your own implementation, from any compatible external software or from the `SkyPy library`.
 Then `SkyPy` deals with the data dependencies and provides a library of functions to be used with it.

 These guidelines start with an example using one of the `SkyPy` functions, and it follows